lucidsoftware/nodegun/README.md

 ## Server options

 ```
-usage: nodegun [-h] [-v] [--tcp [TCP] | --local [LOCAL]] [--workers [WORKERS]]
+usage: main.js [-h] [-v] [--tcp [TCP] | --local [LOCAL]]
+               [--status-tcp TCP | --status-local LOCAL] [--workers [WORKERS]]

-Start Node.js server that supports the Nailgun protocol.
+Node.js server that supports the Nailgun protocol.

 Optional arguments:
   -h, --help            Show this help message and exit.
   -v, --version         Show program's version number and exit.
+  --workers [WORKERS]   If present, number of worker processes to start.
+A
+                        flag with no argument starts one per CPU.

+Transport:
+  Transport and address.
+TCP is used by default.

   --tcp [TCP]           TCP address to listen to, given as ip, port, or
                         ip:port.
 IP defaults to 0.0.0.0, and port defaults to
                         2113.
-If no other transport is specified, TCP is used.
   --local [LOCAL]       Local address to listen to.
 Defaults to /tmp/nodegun.
                         sock.

-  --workers [WORKERS]  If present, number of worker processes to start.
-A
-                       flag with no argument starts one per CPU.
+Status:
+  Optionally expose internal status information via HTTP server.

+  --status-tcp TCP      TCP address to listen to for status, given as ip,
+                        port, or ip:port.
+IP defaults to 0.0.0.0.
+  --status-local LOCAL  Local address to listen to for status.
 ```

 ## Nails